Amanda Harlech: Fashion

+Writing and film

 Harlech has collaborated on two books – Palazzo and Sicily – and has expressed the desire to write more in the future.

 In November 2011, Harlech appeared in Karl Lagerfeld's film The Tale of a Fairy and the Patricia Mazuy film Sport de Filles with Marina Hands, Bruno Ganz and Josiane Balasko.
+In May 2013, Harlech appeared in Karl Lagerfeld's film Once Upon a Time, featuring Keira Knightley.
+In September 2013, Harlech is seen in the Fendi film Invito Pericoloso.
+In 2015, she made a brief appearance in the Karl Lagerfeld-directed Once and Forever, starring Kristen Stewart, Geraldine Chaplin, and Jérémie Elkaïm.

+Exhibitions and curation

 In December 2011, Harlech curated the Krug-sponsored "Happiness" exhibition at the Royal Academy of Arts, London.
 The exhibition, which raised funds for the Royal Academy Schools, consisted of artworks donated by celebrities.

-In May 2013, Harlech appeared in Karl Largerfeld's film Once Upon A Time, featuring Keira Knightley.